At a Glance

 >

-A home made ice cream shop in Ichihasama.
-Seasonable flavors.
-There's sometimes food trucks that are in the parking lot so you could have takoyaki and ice cream in one place!
-The scenery around is nice to look at while eating!
-Ebisu Near the 4 and 398 intersection down a small alleyway.
-You’ll see the yellow and red sign from route 4.
-Good for parties and nomi/tabe-hodai (all-you-can-drink/eat).
-La Bonte This is a cute restaurant that looks like a log cabin from the outside.
-It serves mainly Italian food.
-Sawazen - さわぜん On an intersection with Route 4 in southern Tsukidate.
-Good nomi/tabe place… a bit more expensive, but worth it.
-Sumibiichiba Ju. - 炭火いちば じゅう。 A yakiniku place on route 4 near the over bridge.
-Ju and Sawazen are probably the nicest restaurants in Kurihara – but take that with a grain of salt.
+A yakiniku place on route 4 near the over bridge.
+Jyu is a more upscale restaurant in Kurihara, with delicious cuts of meat and an extensive menu.
 Ryutenko - 龍天鴻 Yaki-niku place is Kannari.
 The owner, Endo-san, has pretty solid English and loves classic rock.
 He puts mango chutney in the cow tongue curry.
 The man is a genius.
-We go there a lot.
-It's got all the standard yaki-niku fare, but the servings are beyond generous.
-Ayame's - あやめの里 This restaurant is near the hollow log and the Sanno Ruins/Iris Park in Ichihasama, on Route 398.
-It serves basic Japanese fare, their katsu curry is great!
-Also has a farmer’s market.
+It's got all the standard yaki-niku fare, but the servings are generous., so you can really fill up on some delicious food.
+Ayame's - あやめの里 This restaurant-meet-farmer's market is near the hollow log and the Sanno Ruins/Iris Park in Ichihasama, on Route 398.
+It serves basic Japanese fare, their katsu curry is often recommended.
+Plus, after you're done eating you can pick up some flowers or produce.
 Hanamai no Sato - 花舞の里 A soba restaurant located along Route 398 before you hit the climb.
-Absolutely delicious soba and tempura is served here, complete with freshly harvested mushrooms!
+Delicious soba and tempura is served here, complete with freshly harvested mushrooms!
 When you come for the autumn leaves, it's worth a stop.
-Darumaya - だるま屋食事処 Located next to what was the train station for the mine park, this small ramen restaurant still serves up delicious ramen despite the "good times" being long gone.
+Darumaya - だるま屋食事処 Located next to what was the train station for the mine park, this ramen restaurant has a comfortable atmosphere and a good reputation among locals.
+If you're in the area, it'll definitely satisfy your ramen cravings.
 Zucca - ごはんやZucca A small pork restaurant in the hills of Kurihara.
-There's only four items on the menu, but despite that it's quite delcious.
-Ramen Shop Cosmos - ラーメンショップ秋花コスモス A small ramen shop located near Kuriharakogen station.
-Known for its shiitake ramen, it's filling stuff with a nice salty taste.
-Their spicy miso really does live up to the "spicy" name. |
+There's only four items on the menu, and each are worth giving a try.
+If you like pork katsu, this is a good restaurant for you to stop at!
+Ramen Shop Cosmos - ラーメンショップ秋花コスモス A ramen shop located near Kuriharakogen station.
+Known for its shiitake ramen, it's filling stuff with a good umami flavor.
+If you crave spicy food, this restaurant has a spicy miso option that lives up to it's name.
+The portions here are large, so make sure to come on an empty stomach.
+Felice A family owned Italian restaurant that serves pasta, pizza, salads, and lovely coffee.

-A jazz cafe on Lake Izunuma.
-Their main draw is baked curry doria as well as BLTs.
-Cafe Orange An izakaya-styled café.
-Has a wide variety of food and drinks ordered a la carte.
-French toast is the best.
-Felice A family owned café that serves pasta, pizza, salads, and lovely coffee.
 Everything there is decently priced and have big portions.
-The coffee drinks are really good and come dressed up in local pottery cups.
+The coffee drinks are really good and come dressed up in local pottery cups. |

+This is a cute restaurant that looks like a log cabin from the outside.
+It serves mainly Italian food.
+Koropokkur - コロポックル A jazz cafe on Lake Izunuma.
+Their most recommended item is their baked curry doria and BLTs.
 Time Cafe - たいむカフェ Serves some good food, and lots of drink choices.
 They have two floors and have a nice lofted ceiling.
 The owner is super chill and might strike up a conversation with you!
 The closest thing Kurihara has to a nice coffee shop.
 Kaimenkoya - かいめんこや If you enjoy a retro atmosphere, this place is for you.
 Located in an old house, this cafe extrudes the rural Japan atmosphere while still having a modern dining experience.
 There's not much in the way of parking though, and service is a bit iffy.
 Junsai - 旬彩 A small cafe overlooking Hanayama Lake.
 While the food isn't anything special, the view sure is.
 On a clear day you can see Mt.
 Kurikoma overlooking the lake, and in spring when it's still snowcapped it's a sight to behold.
 Kutsurogi - くつろぎ Another cafe located in Hanayama, this time near the camp grounds.
 They do not offer food, but they do offer some delicious coffee.
 Cafe Chouchou Tiny cafe located in Shimizu.
 Prices are reasonable and the dishes are delectable.
 A good place to stop in for some quiet time after a trip to the mountains in autumn. |

 Miyagi Lapras Pokelid - Ducklett